genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 COPY depth_filter.py /usr/bin/depth_filter.py
 ```

+Note that this essentially the same thing we used in our local install, except that we added a library needed for the cloud (libnss-sss).
+Generally speaking, a Dockerfile should be platform independent, even though the steps around building them might differ slightly.

-4. Cloud Build
+4. Cloud Build - create the docker image

+On our local machines, we could just say "docker build" to build an image, then "docker push" to shoot it up to dockerhub (assuming you've created an account there and are logged in).
+Here on GCP, we need to use our own repository/registry, and set up a config file to tell the build process how to push it there for later use.

 Using the Cloud Shell Editor, Save a file named `cloudbuild.yaml` in the `gatk-depth-filter-docker` workspace containing:
-NOTE: REPLACE `$USER_CLEAN` WITH THE VALUE FROM THE ENVIRONMENT VARIALBE, ie. your WUSTL Key with `-` instead of `_` characters.
+NOTE: REPLACE `$USER_CLEAN` WITH THE VALUE FROM THE ENVIRONMENT VARIABLE.
+This should be your WUSTL Key with `-` instead of `_` characters.
 ```
 steps:
 - name: 'gcr.io/cloud-builders/docker'
-  args: [ 'build', '-t', 'us-central1-docker.pkg.dev/icts-precision-health/bfx-workshop-repo/$USER_CLEAN-gatk-depth-filter-image:tag1', '.' ]
+  args: [ 'build', '-t', 'us-central1-docker.pkg.dev/icts-precision-health/bfx-workshop-repo/$USER_CLEAN-gatk-depth-filter-image:0.1', '.' ]
 images:
-- 'us-central1-docker.pkg.dev/icts-precision-health/bfx-workshop-repo/$USER_CLEAN-gatk-depth-filter-image:tag1'
+- 'us-central1-docker.pkg.dev/icts-precision-health/bfx-workshop-repo/$USER_CLEAN-gatk-depth-filter-image:0.1'
 ```
+Note that we've given it a unique name ($USER_CLEAN-gatk-depth-filter-image) and a version tag (0.1)

 In a Cloud Shell Terminal, submit the build:
 ```
 gcloud builds submit --region=us-central1 --config cloudbuild.yaml
 ```

-Use Google Cloud Build to view each build: https://console.cloud.google.com/cloud-build/dashboard;region=us-central1?project=icts-precision-health
+If you hit errors like `ERROR: (gcloud.builds.submit) parsing cloudbuild.yaml: while parsing a block collection`, check that your yaml file's spacing and indentation are exactly the same as the example above.

+You can follow your build's progress on the command line, or by looking at the "History" tab in Google Cloud Build: https://console.cloud.google.com/cloud-build/dashboard;region=us-central1?project=icts-precision-health

-5. Docker Run
+5. Docker Run - actually use your container

-First, from a Cloud Shell Terminal, we need to configure the Artifact Registry credentials for the region Artifacy Registry we intend to pull the Docker image from.
+First, from a Cloud Shell Terminal, we need to configure the Artifact Registry credentials for the region we intend to pull the Docker image from.
 ```
 gcloud auth configure-docker us-central1-docker.pkg.dev
 ```